ahurlbatt/homeserver/README.md

 This is my playground for building a home Nextcloud solution with something close to a one-touch setup.
 Feel free to steal the ideas if you think they're good, or send constructive criticism if you think they're bad.

-*This repo currently contains encypted passwords for some of the defined services.
+*This repo currently contains encrypted passwords for some of the defined services.
 This is generally not a good idea but is used for this testing phase to make deployment to a new VM simpler.
 Please don't do this for production systems.*

 ## Setting up debian